Divorce and Pensions Guide

 One of these is that you might have pension pots all over the place from previous jobs, each with its own value and quirks.
 Some pensions could even have extra perks like guaranteed annuity rates.
 Final salary pensions, in particular, can be gold mines, potentially holding more value than their apparent transfer value.

 You might also forget about old pensions.
 This can be dangerous because full disclosure is very important during a divorce.
-If you’ve misplaced any pensions, it might be seen as you trying to hide assets during the divorce, which is a big red flag which could have potential legal or financial implications.
+If you’ve misplaced any pensions, it might be seen as you trying to hide assets or hide money during the divorce, which is a big red flag which could have potential legal or financial implications.

 For these reasons, it’s a great idea to dig deep and trace all your pension pots to make sure nothing’s left in the shadows and the final settlement between you and your ex-partner is settled by taking into account the full picture.